Historic Quaker Houses of Bucks County, PA

 Built 1748 and ca. 1780s

-The 1748 Section was built by Enoch Pearson after he purchased the 60-acre property in 1746.
-This original three-bay house has three datestones.
-Its south elevation includes segmental arches over the first-floor windows.
+The 1748 section was built by Enoch Pearson after he purchased the 60-acre property in 1746.
+The house’s south elevation includes segmental arches over the first-floor windows.

-The 1780s - 1790s Addition was apparently constructed by Thomas and Hannahmeil Paxson, who bought the farm in 1762.
-This section uses keystone arches above its first-floor windows rather than the earlier segmental arches.
-The homestead remained in the Paxson family for generations.
+The 1780s - 1790s addition has keystone arches above its first-floor windows rather than the earlier segmental arches.
+The Paxson family owned the homestead during this era and lived here at the farm for generations.

 Segmental Arches vs. Flat Arches